 Be Polite.
 It Could Save an Epileptic Dog’s Life.

-DINOS touches on all kinds of issues, but mostly it’s all about this idea: Some dogs need space, so it would be awesome if people had control of their dogs, obeyed leash laws, and always asked permission before allowing themselves or their dogs to approach unfamiliar dogs.
+DINOS touches on all kinds of issues, but mostly it’s all about this idea: Some dogs need space, so it would be awesome if everyone had control of their dogs, obeyed leash laws, and always asked permission before allowing themselves or their dogs to approach unfamiliar dogs.

 That not-so-complicated idea can be boiled down even further to this really, really simple idea: Please be polite, respectful, and responsible.